vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 ## 6. Privacy and Data Protection

 ### 6.1 Data Processing
-- All financial data is processed locally on your device
+- All financial data is processed locally on your device with AES-256-GCM encryption
 - We do not collect, store, or transmit your personal financial information
+- **Gmail Integration**: Gmail access is secured through OAuth 2.0 and requires your explicit consent
-- Optional AI features may send anonymized data to third-party services
+- Optional AI features may send anonymized data to third-party services with your consent
+- Smart notifications are processed locally and do not transmit data externally
+- Biometric data is stored securely on your device using Android Keystore

 ### 6.2 Your Data Rights
-- You have complete control over your data
+- You have complete control over your data with full export capabilities
-- You can export, modify, or delete your data at any time
+- You can export, modify, or delete your data at any time in CSV or PDF format
-- You can disable features that process your data
+- You can disable features that process your data (SMS, Gmail, AI, notifications)
+- **Gmail Access**: You can revoke Gmail access through your Google account settings
+- **AI Features**: You can disable AI features to prevent data sharing
+- **Notifications**: You can control notification preferences and alert types

 ### 6.3 Third-Party Services
 - AI features may use Google AI Studio services
+- **Gmail Integration**: Uses Google's OAuth 2.0 system for secure access
 - Third-party services have their own privacy policies
 - You are responsible for reviewing third-party terms and policies